IskinderA/IskinderA/project-sterilization.md

-# Improved Medical Device Sterilization via Vaporized Hydrogen Peroxide (VHP)
+# Transport and Reaction Modeling in Polymeric Systems for Sterilization and Material Performance

 **Project duration:** November 2022 – Present